jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 When state doctrine wins every argument, individuals with different ideas are out of luck.
 As a result, Soviet society had no "people in a garage," no small businesses, no labor unions, no independent universities, no non-sanctioned ambition.

 The Soviet leaders' job was to protect society from these exploitive classes, especially by removing anyone's access to private property.
-When the most important tools and land is controlled by educated persons, the result would be a classless communist utopia.
+When the most important tools and land are controlled by educated persons, the result would be a classless communist utopia.

 With so much responsibility vested in leadership, their actions must be shielded from reproach.
 And, contrary to their doctrine, but faithful to the human nature they wanted to correct, leadership acted selfishly.
 They withheld their society's many military and scientific developments from reaching the tools regular people used.
 Despite going to Venus, TVs, calculators, toilet paper didn't change much through Soviet decades.